News

 416-538-9669 www.japanesepaperplace.com

-I am pleased to announce that my print I, myself has been chosen for the Longevity exhibition.
+My print I, myself was chosen for the Longevity exhibition.

 Many thanks to Nancy Jacobi of the Japanese Paper Place for providing fine Japanese paper to artists for 40 Years!